What to Do If my Baby Has Allergic Reaction to Food: A Comprehensive Action Plan

 Witnessing your baby experiencing an allergic reaction to food can be frightening and overwhelming.
 However, understanding exactly what steps to take during this critical moment can help you respond quickly, effectively, and confidently, ensuring your baby's safety and health.

 Around 5-8% of children experience food allergies.
 Thankfully, in younger children, most reactions will be of a mild to moderate nature; however, severe reactions, such as anaphylaxis, are possible.
+Older children are more prone to severe reactions at lower doses than younger children.

 In this Blog, you'll learn to identify common allergy symptoms, take immediate steps for managing reactions, recognise severe reactions, know when to seek emergency help, follow effective aftercare, and develop long-term strategies to prevent future episodes.